cosmicjs/docs/docs/rest-api/authentication.md

 # Authentication

 Send your `email` and `password` to receive your access token.
-Your access token will be used to add Buckets to your account as well as other account-related access. **You do not need to use the token to access your Bucket.
+Your access token will be used to add Buckets to your account as well as other account-related access.

+**NOTE: You do not need to use the token to access your Bucket.
 Your Bucket has its own read and write keys for restricted access.**

 | Parameter | Required | Type   | Description                   |
 | --------- | -------- | ------ | ----------------------------- |